hannesN/gef-mindmap-tutorial/com.itemis.gef.tutorial.mindmap.doc/markdown/10_deleting_nodes_1.md

 # Step 10 - Deleting Nodes 1

-In this Tutorial we will create a context menu with an entry to delete a node.
+In this step we will create a context menu with an entry to delete a node.
 In addition we will create an operation to remove the node.

 ## The Context Menu